Radiohead: Collaborators

-Song catalogue
+Business and song catalogue

-Radiohead recorded their first six albums under contract with Parlophone, a subsidiary of EMI.
+Radiohead are managed by Chris Hufford and Bryce Edge of Courtyard Management, which also manages Faithless, Supergrass and Kate Nash.
+They recorded their first six albums under contract with Parlophone, a subsidiary of EMI.
 The contract ended with the release of Hail to the Thief in 2003.
-They did not renew the contract for their next album, In Rainbows, as they did not trust the new management under Guy Hands and EMI would not give them control over their back catalogue.
+They did not renew the contract for their next album, In Rainbows (2007), as EMI would not give them control over their back catalogue and they did not trust the new owner, Guy Hands.
 Radiohead have self-released their subsequent work, with retail editions released by XL Recordings.
-In October 2015, Radiohead sued Parlophone for deductions made from downloads of their back catalogue.

 In September 2012, EMI was bought by Universal Music.
 The European Commission approved the deal on the condition that Universal Music divest Parlophone, which controlled the Radiohead records.
-In February 2013, Parlophone, along with Radiohead's back catalogue, was bought by Warner Music Group (WMG).
+In February 2013, Parlophone was bought by Warner Music Group (WMG).
 As a condition of the purchase, WMG made an agreement with the Merlin Network and the trade group Impala to divest 30% of the Parlophone catalogues to independent labels, with artist approval.
-As a result, in April 2016, WMG transferred Radiohead's back catalogue to XL.
-The Best Of and the EMI reissues released in 2008 without Radiohead's approval were removed from streaming services.
+In April 2016, WMG transferred Radiohead's back catalogue to XL.
+The Best Of and the reissues released by EMI in 2008 without Radiohead's approval were removed from streaming services.
+In October 2015, Radiohead sued Parlophone for deductions made from downloads of their back catalogue.

+In 1993, Radiohead created a limited company, Radiohead Ltd, to handle income from tours.
+It had a revenue of £735,765 after the release of The Bends (1995), £2.1m after OK Computer (1997) and almost £8m following Hail to the Thief (2003).
+In May 1996, Radiohead established Waste Products Ltd. to produce and sell merchandise.
+The band members also own half of Sandbag Limited, created in 2002 as a sister company of Waste, which handles direct-to-customer sales of albums, merchandise and other goods for Radiohead and other acts.
+Starting with In Rainbows, Radiohead have created limited companies or limited liability partnerships for their releases, minimising risk in the event of commercial failure, lawsuits or touring accidents.